A B2B Nurture Campaign Guide – With Examples

 You can also send out drip email campaigns that start off with a welcome email, and then emails that move the prospect down the sales funnel, encouraging them to buy.

-Remember to always mention how you can solve the prospect’s pain points, and never be a sleazy salesperson that bombards the prospect with “buy now material.”
+Remember to always mention how you can solve the prospect’s pain points, and never be a sleazy salesperson who bombards the prospect with “buy now material.”

-We only recommend automated emails if you have a high reply rate.
+We only recommend automation if you have a high reply rate.
 If your reply rate is low, rather send real-time, human-written emails, as this will encourage engagement.
 People can tell when a robot has automated a message, or whether or not it’s just spam.

 Therefore, before using automation tools, get your reply rates up.